megaquotes/megaquotes.github.io/index.markdown

 ## Getting started
 {: .note }
 Take a look around.
-This is structured similar to a companies internal knowledge base
+Find some quotes.
+Read some things.